bcdev/jzarr/docs/tutorial.rst

 The code above creates a 2-dimensional array of 32-bit integers with 10000 rows and 10000 columns, divided into chunks where each chunk has 1000 rows and 1000 columns (and so there will be 100 chunks in total).

-For a complete list of array creation routines see the :ref:`array_creation`_ module documentation.
+For a complete list of array creation routines see the :ref:`array creation <array_creation>` module documentation.